qooxdoo/qooxdoo/docs/core/data_binding/controller.md

 The general idea of controllers is connecting a view component to a set of data stored in a model.
 The kind of controller you need depends on the view component.
-Currently there are four types of controller available:
+Currently, there are four types of controller available:

 - Object Controller
 - List Controller